 Arrival and Welcome

 On arrival, you will be collected by our representative and transferred to Hotel do Canal, which faces the Atlantic waters.
 You can talk over your itinerary for the holiday and pick up recommendations for local attractions to visit during your spare time.
 Why not head to one of the nearby restaurants for a pleasant seaside dinner?Included Meals: None

-After your first Azorean breakfast, you will be treated to a day tour of Faial by minibus.
+After your first Azorean breakfast, you will be treated to a day tour of Faial by minibus or van (depending on the group size).
 Your guide will take you to the volcanic Caldeira, an immense crater from which you can look out to the ocean and admire the neighbouring Pico Island.

 A trip will also be made to the volcano of Capelinhos on the tip of the Capelo peninsula, as well as to the famous Ponta dos Capelinhos lighthouse and the volcano information centre that sits at its feet.
-Going to the top of the lighthouse, you will be able to better appreciate a new section of Faial Island, its dark, rocky terrain formed in 1957 during an eruption.
+The new section of Faial Island, its dark, rocky terrain was formed in 1957 during an eruption.
 Lunch is included today.

 Returning to your hotel, you can freshen up before heading out for dinner.Included Meals: Breakfast, Lunch

 Having had breakfast, you will be transferred to the harbour for a ferry ride to São Jorge via Pico Island (ferry departs at around 9 am - time is subject to change).
 Have your cameras at the ready for snapshots of the Atlantic as you make your way across.
 The journey will take around two hours in total.